128technology/docs/docs/initializer_cli_reference.md

 initialize128t
 ```

 Follow the on-screen prompts to complete the initialization process.
-Step-by-step
-instructions for the Initializer can be found in the
-the initialization section of the
+Step-by-step instructions for the Initializer can be found in the initialization section of the [Router Interactive Installation](intro_installation_bootable_media.mdx#initialize-the-ssr-node).
-[Router Interacrive Installation](intro_installation_bootable_media.mdx#initialize-the-ssr-node.

 ### Automated Mode